 Finally, click “FINISH CONFIGURATION” to enter the new CentOS 8 operating system to complete the installation process.

-In this step, select your username and enter your password, then click the “Sign In” button to enter the operating system.
+In this step, select your username, enter your password, and then click the “Sign In” button to enter the operating system.

 As soon as you log in, and after logging in, follow the messages below and click “Start Using CentOS Linux” at the end.

-Please do not hesitate to share with us your opinions about installing CentOS 8.
+Please do not hesitate to share your opinions with us about installing CentOS 8.